-This is from my new book Classical Guitar Technique: Essential Exercises, Scales, and Arpeggios.
+This is from my book Classical Guitar Technique: Essential Exercises, Scales, and Arpeggios.
 The 122 page book includes: Practice Routines, Tips, 100 Open String Exercises, 120 Giuliani Arpeggios, Scales, Slur Exercises, Shifts, Finger Independence, Barre, Tremolo, Common Harmonics, and much more.
+Here’s the Youtube Video Lesson Link in case you want to watch it there.

 Before playing the following tremolo exercises, consider your overall technique.
 I often observe students wishing to have blazing fast and even sounding tremolo while their scales and arpeggios have not been fully studied.
 How can we play tremolo if our i-m, m-a, and a-m-i scales are lacking control?
 How can we play tremolo if simple arpeggios have not been brought up to speed?
 As with any technique, a fast and even tremolo is reliant on accuracy, control, relaxation, and a well-rounded technique overall.
 In all fairness, a student who can play their scales and arpeggios well (with all finger combinations) will be able to play tremolo with ease.
 That said, tremolo is a specific type of right hand technique so practicing these exercises should help organize your right hand.